 As we take this spiritual journey as a church, we encourage you to commit to a personal fast.
 Check out the information below for tips on how to fast!

 Fasting is an outward sign of an inward attitude.
 It is a time when spiritual nourishment replaces physical nourishment.
-We substitute prayer for food.
+We substitute food for prayer.
 In doing so, we build a closer relationship with God.
-Preparation for ministry is the focus of fasting in the New Testament.
-This shows us that the focus of our fasting should not be ourselves, but ministry to others.

 - Many people in the Old Testament fasted when they had a special need or an emergency.
 David fasted when his son was sick (II Samuel 12:16-23).
 Esther fasted before she told King Xerxes about a plot to destroy the Jews (Esther 4:16).
 Jehoshaphat fasted before he went into battle against the Moabites and Ammonites.